Ossett: Landmarks

-Trinity Church was consecrated in 1865 and its spire which rises to 226 feet is a landmark that can be seen for miles around.
+Trinity Church was consecrated in 1865 and its spire, which rises to 226 feet, is a landmark that can be seen for miles around.
 A red phone booth in Ossett town centre, opposite the Kingsway roundabout, is a grade II listed building.

 Ossett Town Hall celebrated its centenary in June 2008.
 Gawthorpe, an area of north Ossett, is known for its landmark water tower.

 Transport

-The Romans constructed a road from Halifax to Wakefield, this road became a turnpike road in 1741, its route is roughly similar to the modern day Dewsbury Road.
+The Romans constructed a road from Halifax to Wakefield, and this road became a turnpike road in 1741.
+Its route roughly corresponds to the modern day Dewsbury Road.
 Streetside Post Office is a reminder of the Roman origins of the road.
 The M1 motorway between Junctions 40 and 42 to the east of Ossett was opened in April 1967.
 The stretch from junction 38 to 40 was opened in October 1968.
 The Highways Agency have plans to widen the M1 to 4 lanes between Chesterfield and Leeds.
 In 2005 a bus station was opened in the town built by West Yorkshire Metro replacing an earlier bus station constructed in the 1970s.

 The railways arrived in Ossett in 1862 when the Bradford, Wakefield & Leeds Railway company opened a branch line to Flushdyke.
 The line was extended to Ossett in 1864 and then onto Dewsbury and Batley.

 Ossett railway station, located roughly where Southdale Gardens now is, was opened in 1889 by the Great Northern Railway.
 The line ran underneath Station Road and the bump in the road today is the only reminder of the bridge that used to exist there until its removal in the 1980s.
 The railway station closed in 1964.
 The town was close to four other railway stations: Chickenley Heath closed in 1911, Earlsheaton in 1953, Flushdyke closed in 1941 and Horbury & Ossett in 1970.
 It is now the largest town in Yorkshire and one of the largest towns in Britain without a railway station.
 Railway sidings and yards are still to be found at the old Horbury & Ossett railway station site and Healey Mills Marshalling Yard where Queen Elizabeth II spent a night aboard the Royal Train during her 1977 Silver Jubilee tour.

 In June 2009, the Association of Train Operating Companies proposed Ossett, as one of seven English towns with a strong business case for the location of a new railway station.
 It is likely that an unstaffed station would be erected at Healey Mills.

-Ossett bus station is situated in the town centre next to Prospect Road (B6128) and Ossett Town's football ground.
+Ossett bus station is situated in the town centre next to Prospect Road (B6128) and Ossett United's football ground.
 The bus station is managed and owned by West Yorkshire Metro, and was rebuilt in 2005; it has six stands and a real-time information board.
 The main operator at the bus station is Arriva Yorkshire.
-Buses run around the town and regularly to Wakefield and Dewsbury and also to Leeds and Batley.
+Buses run around the town and regularly to Wakefield and Dewsbury, and less frequently to Batley.